Ragmaanir/microtest/README.md

 - skip
 - Write real tests for Microtest (uses JSON report to check for correct test output).
 Now tests are green.
 - JSON reporter
+- SummaryRepoter
+- Continuous Integration with travis

 ## TODO

 - crtl+c to halt tests
 - fail fast
-- Number of tests and assertions
+- Number of assertions
 - focus
 - Alternatives to nesting?
 (Use separate describe blocks)
 - Group tests and specify hooks and helper methods for the group only